sonata-project/dev-kit/project/CONTRIBUTING.md

 If you are not sure this is a bug, consider posting your question on [Stack Overflow](http://stackoverflow.com), using one of the sonata tags.
-If you happen to find a bug, we kindly request you to report it.
+If you happen to find a bug, we kindly request you report it.
 However, before submitting it, please check the [project documentation available online](https://sonata-project.org/bundles/).